joergelp/IO2_Documentation/MOOC1/en/reviewingResults.md

 ![Review Results in Results Menu of JuezLTI](../docs/img/reviewResults/reviewResultsGradeJuezResults.png)

-As you can see, that student has solved only one of three exercises proposed in the activity and clicking on _SHOW CODE_ button the instructor could see his answers.
+As you can see, that student has solved only one of the three exercises proposed in the activity and clicking on _SHOW CODE_ button the instructor could see his answers.

 Then, in _Grade_ menu instructor could view the grade obtained by the student.